gardehal/python-playlist/README.md

 - implement file/folder, Rumble fetches
 - implement background content properly, should not wait for input, just play when previous stream finished (assume no ads/breaks/pauses, need playtime in model..)
 - add length of stream in seconds to qs
-- minor print issues and wording/use of IDs.
-Some prints can be simplified due to context (e.g. "Added StreamSource "X"", "StreamSource" unnecessary)
 - tests for core functions like fetch and play?
-- fetch youtube still slow, probably still loading all videos from channel, in library pytube
 - rename to python-playlist
-- Implement LogUtil?
-Ex. fetches, add YT playlist
 - reset doesn't work, not resetting sources
-- new function: download playlist, creates a new folder at path from settings, mp4s ordered by name ("0001_some video_some source")
 - add alwaysDownload to source? for channels who often delete/gets deleted/restricted/unlisted
-- restore source add source, have to check on deleted
+- restore/add source, have to check on deleted
 - command for re-queue/re-add stream from playlist during playback (something like "rw", removes stream, add it to the back of playlist)